 As part of the Association of Fundraising Professionals - Southeastern Wisconsin chapter’s commitment to advance philanthropy through education, training, advocacy, a code of ethical principles, and standards of professional practice, the chapter’s mentorship program offers new and intermediate professionals the opportunity to learn from seasoned professionals in a one-to-one matched relationship lasting one year.

-We are now accepting applications for the upcoming session, which will match ten mentors and ten mentees.
-Applications are due January 27th and the program starts in March
+We are now accepting applications for the upcoming fall session, which will match ten mentors and ten mentees.
+Applications are due September 8th and the program starts in October

 This free service is available only to members.
 Contact us to get more information about the Mentoring Program or to join.